 Here’s a business ranking for two locations in the same city and using different landing pages for each location:

-To help with Google Maps SEO, ensure your GBP landing page includes the following details:
+To help rank in the map pack, ensure your GBP landing page includes the following details:

 Let’s assume we’re trying to rank for Self Storage Muskogee.